jakeb-k/php-task/readme.md

 2. MySQL or XAMPP (MariaDB)

 #### Instructions
-1. Download repo whether zipped and unpacked, or use `git clone repo_name https://github.com/jakeb-k/php-task.git`
+1. Download repo whether zipped and unpacked, or use `git clone repo_name https://github.com/jakeb-k/php-task.git`and place the folder within the htdocs folder if using XAMPP.
 2. Start MySQL server or XAMPP MySQL option
 3. Run the script with `php user-upload.php`
 4. Will return the invalid email error